 Double-Cogged V-Belts

-The idea of the double-cogged V-belt is an offshoot of the cogged V-belt design.
+The idea of the double-cogged V-belt is an offshoot of the cogged V-belt design design.
 They are utilized when a tight pulley radius and high belt flexibility are necessary.
 The belt can be bent in a serpentine pattern thanks to the cogged design on the top side.
 This is employed to power numerous pulleys.
 Manufacturer standards determine the dimensions of double-cogged V-belts.

 Banded V-Belts